-The Senate voted to maintain the school funding formula at its current levels.
+The General Assembly voted to maintain the school funding formula at its current levels.
 Missouri's K-12 schools will receive the same level of funding in FY2011 as they did this year.
-Mayer said the Senate approved funding of \$37.5 million for the Career Ladder program that pays teachers for extra work such as afterschool tutoring.
-The funding would be contingent on whether Missouri receives an additional \$300 million in federal "stimulus" dollars.
+Lawmakers also approved \$37.5 million for the Career Ladder program that pays teachers for extra work such as afterschool tutoring.
+The funding would pay teachers for work that has already been completed during the 2010 Fiscal Year.